-One of the founding principals of Locksport is educating the public about security.
-Usually this is physical security, but today I want to discuss public health.
+One of the founding principles of Locksport is educating the public about security.
+Usually, this is physical security, but today I want to discuss public health.

 Keys are a dangerous child’s toy for two reasons.
 The primary reason is lead exposure.
 The secondary reason is contamination by lock lubricants that can leave residue on our keys such as Triflow, WD-40, powdered graphite lubricants, etc.